Conditional GLMMs for reaction times in choice tasks: Model approach

-Let's consider the diffusion process in Equation \eqref{eq:dif} with the following specifications: $\{e_t\}_{t\in\mathbb{R}_+}$ is a standard Brownian, $\theta=0$, and a fixed initial condition $X_0=a>0$.
-Under these conditions, the first-hitting time of $X_t$ to 0 follows an IG distribution with mean $a/\nu$ and variance $a/\nu^3$.
-For each alternative response, we can estimate the corresponding cognitive process for trial $j$ under stimulus level $i$ by estimating:
+We first examine the diffusion process in Equation \eqref{eq:dif} under the following setup: $\theta=0$, $\{e_t\}_{t\in\mathbb{R}_+}$ is a standard Brownian motion (that is, $e_0=0$ almost surely; for each $t\geq0$, $e_t\sim N(0,t)$ and has the same distribution as $e_{t+s}-e_s$ for any $s\geq0$; moreover, for every $0\leq s\leq t$, the increment $e_t-e_s$ is independent of $e_s$), and the initial condition is fixed at $X_0=a>0$.
+Under this specification, the hitting time of $X_t$ at 0 follows an inverse Gaussian (IG) distribution with mean $a/\nu$ and variance $a/\nu^3$ (equivalently, in the mean–shape parametrization, the distribution of this random variable is $IG(a/\nu,a^2)$).
+In our GLMM setting, by defining a suitable alternative response, the unconditional expectation for trial $j$ at stimulus level $i$ is then given by